IzzatFirdaus/motac-irms/CODE_OF_CONDUCT.md

 Community Impact Guidelines are inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/diversity).

 For answers to common questions, see the [Contributor Covenant FAQ](https://www.contributor-covenant.org/faq).
-Translations are available [here](https://www.contributor-covenant.org/translations).
+Translations are available at the [Contributor Covenant Translations page](https://www.contributor-covenant.org/translations).

 ---